GentoMedia/ProjectHeartRPG/Planning/Gameplay.md

 ### Pillars

 - Non-combat mystery RPG
-- Character-driven story revovling around the collaboration of four distinct detectives
+- Character-driven story revolving around the collaboration of four distinct detectives
 - Dark themes and events in a bright happy atmosphere

-### Game Loop
+### Gameloop

 - Revelation - Event that incites the next phase of a mystery
 	- first revelation is an inciting incident of new mystery